Pranav-chib/TrajImpute/README.md

   ## Results obtained for various trajectory prediction methods on the imputed subsets of TrajImpute

 We report the ADE/FDE for the trajectory prediction task on the clean, soft imputed, and hard imputed protocols. `Clean' refers to a subset with no missing coordinates.
 Performance degradation occurs when trajectory prediction is performed on the hard imputed subsets.

-The Trajectory Prediction baseline model file can be download at [**Download Link**](https://drive.google.com/drive/folders/16A3yo-FKzuBmMbr3eRYgiQCJ4inaSf1j?usp=sharing).
+- Code for the GraphTern [[Code](https://github.com/InhwanBae/GPGraph)]
+- Code for the LBEBM-ET [[Code](https://github.com/InhwanBae/EigenTrajectory)]
+- Code for the SGCN-ET [[Code]( https://github.com/InhwanBae/EigenTrajectory)]
+- Code for the EQmotion [[Code](https://github.com/MediaBrain-SJTU/EqMotion)]
+- Code for the TUTR [[Code]( https://github.com/lssiair/TUTR)]
+- Code for the GPGraph [[Code](https://github.com/InhwanBae/GPGraph)]

 | Datasets | Baselines       | [**GraphTern**](https://github.com/InhwanBae/GPGraph) | [**LBEBM-ET**](https://github.com/InhwanBae/EigenTrajectory)  | [**SGCN-ET**](https://github.com/InhwanBae/EigenTrajectory)  | [**EQmotion**](https://github.com/MediaBrain-SJTU/EqMotion)  | [**TUTR**](https://github.com/lssiair/TUTR)     | [**GPGraph**](https://github.com/InhwanBae/GPGraph)   |
 |----------|-----------------|-----------|-----------|----------|-----------|----------|-----------|